prnvdixit/prnvdixit.github.io/data/fail-hobbies.md

 Psychology tells us that when we consistently face failure — our belief in our ability to influence things, even in other areas can start to shrink — unless you... read until [next](#fix) section.
 You may have encountered this idea as a buzzword "agency" [online](https://x.com/search?q=%40naval%20%22agency%22%20since%3A2024-02-09%20until%3A2025-02-09&src=typed_query&f=top) — though I'll present a more comprehensible explanation.

 **(P.S.
-NOT endorsing Naval, I realized while researching for this blog that, everyone seems to quote him when using this word)**
+NOT endorsing Naval.
+Just that I realized while researching for this blog that everyone seems to quote him when using this word :))**

 ![Naval's tweet about agency](/data/pics/0-naval-tweet.png)